sgost/koinX/src/data/staking-guides/how-to-stake-toncoin.md

 coinWorkTitle: Best Places to Stake Toncoin
 coinWorkArray:
   - title: OKX
+    description:
-    description: It is a relatively new cryptocurrency exchange as compared to its counterparts.
+      It is a relatively new cryptocurrency exchange as compared to its counterparts.
 Its main features revolve around making crypto trading advanced and efficient.
 It provides 250+ cryptocurrencies for traders to choose from.
     icon: okx.png
+    alt: alt
     pointArray:
       - OKX also allows a wide variety of fiat currencies for you to open an account